zheland/rust-issue-doc-indentaion/README.md

 But when mixing doc-comments and doc-attributes indentation in the next comment or attribute is ignored.

-For example `rust doc` generate different doc pages for
+For example `cargo doc` generate different doc pages for
 ```rust
 ///Header
 ///